ingyamilmolinar/doctorgpt/README.md

 4. Filter logs from the context (for sensitive or spammy information)

 ## Future work
-1. Support custom variable names
-2. Structured logging parsing
+1. Structured logging parsing
-3. Production readiness (security, auth, monitoring, optimization, more tests...)
+2. Production readiness (security, auth, monitoring, optimization, more tests...)
-4. Release strategy & CI
+3. Release strategy & CI
-5. Support custom types (for non-regex matching)
+4. Support custom types (for non-regex matching)
-6. Sentry SDK integration
+5. Sentry SDK integration
-7. Generate a config.yaml based on real life log examples (use code or GPT to generate regex)
+6. Generate a config.yaml based on real life log examples (use code or GPT to generate regex)
-8. Helm chart?
+7. Helm chart?
-9. Windows / Mac support?
+8. Windows / Mac support?
-10. Other AI model APIs?
+9. Other AI model APIs?
-11. Send diagnosis requests to a server for later consumption (agent/server architecture)?
+10. Send diagnosis requests to a server for later consumption (agent/server architecture)?

-## Testing
+## Testing (Tests do not use OpenAI API)
 `go test ./...`

 ## Contributing